-Services must be pre-approved by the OAAS regional office or its designee and be prior authorized.
+Services must be reviewed by the OAAS Regional Office or its designee and be prior authorized.

-It is strictly prohibited for the provider to charge the recipient an amount in excess of the prior approved amount for completion of the job.
+It is strictly prohibited for the EAA provider to charge the recipient an amount in excess of the prior approved amount for completion of the job.

-Reimbursement for environmental accessibility adaptation services shall be billed for the amount approved.
-The assessor/inspector/approver must approve the completion of the modification prior to billing.
+Environmental accessibility adaptation services shall be billed for the amount authorized.
+The EAA assessor must approve the completion of the modification prior to the provider submitting billing.
+If for some reason the EAA assessor is unable to perform this function, the OAAS Regional Office must provide approval prior to the provider submitting billing.